nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Proposed Implementation

-The proposed CRUD (Create, Read, Update and Delete) mechanism for notes is facilitated by `add note`, `list note`, `delete note`, and `edit note`.
+The proposed CRUD (Create, Read, Update and Delete) mechanism for notes is facilitated by `addNote`, `deleteNote`, and `editNote`.
 The Teaching Assistant (TA) using the application will be able to:

 * Add a new note to an event which will be saved in the corresponding event's current address book state in its history.
-* List all notes for an event which are saved in the corresponding event's current address book state in its history.
 * Delete a note for an event which is saved in the corresponding event's current address book state in its history.
 * Edit/Update a note for an event which is saved in the corresponding event's current address book state in its history.